Blog

 Why Base64 is not encryption

-Common mistakes
+Common Mistakes

 - • Treating Base64 as a security layer

-- • Ignoring payload size growth after encoding
+- • Ignoring payload size growth

-- • Confusing standard Base64 with URL-safe variants
+- • Confusing standard and URL-safe variants

 Conclusion